Interior Architecture Design (IAD)

 - Salernos Kitchen Cabinetry, New York, NY

-- Kovert Hawkins, architects, Jeffersonville, IN
+- Kovert Hawkins, Architects, Jeffersonville, IN

 - Masterbrand Cabinets, Inc., Jasper, IN

-- MMS-AE Architects Engineers, Terre Haute, IN
+- Holder Design, Terre Haute, IN

 Students have travel opportunities with site visits to museums, show rooms, regional design centers and design firms throughout the year.
 Annual tours are conducted each fall and spring semester in order to increase students’ awareness of the world of interior architecture design through the study of a specific city.
 Additionally, the program offers students an opportunity to study abroad through university organized programs.